krmcbride/workmux/README.md

 ### `workmux open <branch-name>`

 Opens a new tmux window for a pre-existing git worktree, setting up the configured pane layout and environment.
-This is useful if you accidentally closed the tmux window for a worktree you are still working on.
+This is useful any time you closed the tmux window for a worktree you are still working on.

 - `<branch-name>`: Name of the branch that has an existing worktree.